Macquarie Group: 2013 enforceable undertaking

 ASIC noted that MEL had been aware of these deficiencies for years but had failed to implement effective or timely remediation.
 As a result, ASIC required MEL to address systemic compliance failures that posed risks to consumers and market integrity.

-2021 Breaches of Prudential and Reporting Standards
+2021 breaches of prudential and reporting standards

 In April 2021 the Australian Prudential Regulation Authority (APRA) found that Macquarie Bank incorrectly treated certain intra‑group funding arrangements when calculating its Capital Requirement and related entity exposure metrics.
 It also breached liquidity reporting standards between 2018 and 2020.
 This raised serious concerns about the bank’s risk‑management and reporting practices.
 As a result, APRA imposed additional requirements on Macquarie Bank: